 Duration and Group Size

 At three hours, this tour offers a manageable pace that balances seeing key sights with some free time for sightseeing or shopping afterward.
-It’s typically a group walking tour, led by a knowledgeable guide, and reviews praise the guide’s friendliness and expertise.
+It’s typically a group walking tour, led by a guide, and reviews praise the guide’s friendliness and expertise.
 Small to medium groups tend to keep things intimate enough for questions and relaxed conversation.

 Price and Value